Armenian national movement: Activities during World War I

-Beginning at the end of July and ending on August 2, 1914, the Armenian congress at Erzurum was a watershed event between the Ottoman government (Committee of Union and Progress) and Ottoman Armenian citizens.
-The conversation between groups were established with the Armenian liaisons Simon Vratsian, Arshak Vramian, Rostom (Stepan Zorian), and E. Aknouni (Khatchatour Maloumian) and Ottoman liaisons Dr. Behaeddin Shakir, Omer Naji (Omer Naci), and Hilmi Bey, also accompanied by an international entourage of peoples from the Caucasus.
-Committee of Union and Progress requested from Ottoman Armenians to facilitate the conquest of Transcaucasia by inciting a rebellion (with the Russian Armenians) against the tsarist army in the event of a Caucasus Campaign.
+Beginning at the end of July and ending on August 2, 1914, the Armenian congress at Erzurum was a watershed event between the Ottoman government of the CUP and Ottoman Armenian citizens.
+Coming soon after the passage of the Armenian reform package, a conversation between these groups were established with the Armenian liaisons Simon Vratsian, Arshak Vramian, Rostom (Stepan Zorian), and E. Aknouni (Khatchatour Maloumian) and Ottoman liaisons Dr. Behaeddin Shakir, Ömer Naji, and Hilmi Bey, also accompanied by an international entourage of peoples from the Caucasus.
+The CUP requested that Ottoman Armenians assist in an Ottoman military campaign into Transcaucasia by inciting a rebellion (with the Russian Armenians) against the tsarist army.
 The Ottoman plan was to draw the Persians, Kurds, Tatars and Georgians into a holy war against the Allies.
-In order to carry this project it was necessary to make sure that Armenian geographical position would not hamper cooperation between these races.
-If this agreement went forward and the Ottoman Armenians did not support the Russians, they would be offered autonomy.
-This offer was one step forward from Armenian reform package, which was already established in February 1914.
-The Tsar promised autonomy for Russian Armenia.
+They offered the Ottoman Armenians autonomy if they supported the war plan.
+The Tsar also promised autonomy for Russian Armenia.
 A representative meeting of Russian Armenians assembled in Tiflis, Caucasus, during August 1914.
 The Tsar promised autonomy to six Turkish Armenian vilayets as well as the two Russian-Armenian provinces.
 Tsar asked Armenian's loyalty and support for Russia in the conflict.
 The proposal was agreed upon and nearly 20,000 Armenians, Armenian volunteer units, served with the Russian colors.
 The Armenians were quite willing to remain loyal to their government, but declared their inability to agree to the other proposal, that of inciting their compatriots under Russian rule to insurrection.
-In spite of these promises and threats, the executive committee of the ARF informed the Turks that the Armenians could not accept the Turkish proposal, and on their behalf advised the Turks not to participate in the present war, which would be very disastrous to the Turks themselves.
+In spite of these promises and threats, the executive committee of the ARF informed the Turks that the Armenians could not accept the Turkish proposal, and on advised the Turks not to participate in the present war, which would be very disastrous to the Turks themselves.

 Armed movement

+1914-1915

 The Russian Armenian Volunteer Corps was a military fighting unit within the Imperial Russian Army.
 Composed of several groups at battalion strength, its ranks were exclusively made up of Armenians from the Russian Empire, though there were also a number of Armenian from the Ottoman Empire.
 In August 1914, following Germany's declaration of war against Russia, Count Illarion Vorontsov-Dashkov, the Russian viceroy of the Caucasus, approached Armenian leaders in the Tiflis to broach the idea of a formation of a separate fighting corps.
 His offer was received warmly and within a few weeks Armenian volunteers began to enlist.
 Responsibility for its formation was given to a special committee created by the Armenian National Council, which coordinated its activities from Tiflis, Yerevan and Alexandrapol.